Deltares-research/geost/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)
 [![Formatting: ruff](https://camo.githubusercontent.com/18c26428c337f9d641fa09b629a3a03b514e8ac84b57974a0ed7d1b38e14e060/68747470733a2f2f696d672e736869656c64732e696f2f656e64706f696e743f75726c3d68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f61737472616c2d73682f727566662f6d61696e2f6173736574732f62616467652f76322e6a736f6e)](https://github.com/charliermarsh/ruff)

-The Python Subsurface Toolbox (pysst) package is designed to be an easy-to-use Python interface for working with subsurface point data (boreholes, well logs and CPT's).
+The Geological Subsurface Toolbox (geost) package is designed to be an easy-to-use Python interface for working with subsurface point data in The Netherlands(boreholes, well logs and CPT's).
 It provides selection, analysis and export methods that can be applied generically to the loaded data.
 It is designed to connect with other Deltares developments such as [iMod](https://gitlab.com/deltares/imod) and [DataFusionTools](https://bitbucket.org/DeltaresGEO/datafusiontools/src/master/).

 The internal BoreholeCollection, LogCollection and CptCollection classes use [Pandas](https://pandas.pydata.org/) for storing data and header information.
 It utilizes a custom, lightweight validation module inspired by the [Pandera](https://pandera.readthedocs.io/en/stable/) API.
 For spatial functions [Geopandas](https://geopandas.org/en/stable/) is used.
 The package also supports reading/writing parquet and geoparquet files through Pandas and Geopandas respectively.

+GeoST was formerly known as PySST.
+We had to change the name to avoid a name conflict on PyPi

 ## Supported borehole and CPT formats
 - From local files
-    - pysst .parquet file (complete)
+    - geost .parquet file (complete)
     - Dino csv geological boreholes (complete)
     - Dino XML geological boreholes (planned)
     - BRO XML geotechnical boreholes (planned)